geins-io/ralph-module-klaviyo/README.md

 }
 ```

-## User consent **(important!)**
+## User consent - **Important!**

-Klaviyo will only track customers activity if all cookies have been allowed.
-Please add information about Klaviyo's tracking on your `/cookies` page.
+The Klaviyo module will only track customers activity if all cookies have been allowed.
+To be compliant add information about Klaviyo's tracking on your `cookies` page.

 [npm]: https://img.shields.io/npm/v/@geins/ralph-module-klaviyo
 [npm-url]: https://www.npmjs.com/package/@geins/ralph-module-klaviyo